hantsy/spring-reactive-sample/GUIDE.md

 `BeanDefinitionDSL` allow you declare beans in a fluent DSL file instead of XML configuration or Java annotation configuration.

-The following is an exmaple of beans declaration which utilizes the Kotlin specific `BeanDefinitionDSL`.
+The following is an example of beans declaration which utilizes the Kotlin specific `BeanDefinitionDSL`.

 ```kotlin
 fun beans() = beans {